-At least since the Italian Renaissance, the artistic community had been particularly interested in depicting effects of natural or artificial light on the appearance of objects and scenes.
-They made impressive progress by conceiving matters in terms of whole-field lightness relations (chiaroscuro).
-Seurat’s new idea opened up the unexplored possibility of introducing the dimension of colour into the mix.
-In doing so, whether directly or indirectly, he was responsible for opening the way for the possibility of adding a new dimension to the experience provided by representations of the effects of light in paintings.
+Artists that preceded the Impressionists, at least since the Italian Renaissance, had given priority to depicting effects of natural or artificial light on the appearance of objects and scenes in their paintings.
+They made impressive progress with this project by conceiving matters in terms of whole-field lightness relations (chiaroscuro).
+Seurat’s new idea opened up the previously unexplored possibility of introducing the dimension of colour into the mix.
+In doing so, whether directly or indirectly, Seurat was responsible for opening the way for the exploration of new worlds of colour related experience.

-But even this was not all, for another side-effect of Seurat’s new idea was its contribution to the explosion of colourfulness in paintings.
-This had been kick started by the discovery by scientists that colour is not a property of surfaces in the external world, but a creation of eye/brain systems.
-In the wake of this mind blowing reality, earlier Modernist artists were already using brighter colours and juxtaposing complementary pairs, but two requirements of the Pointillist method pushed matters significantly further.
+The idea of compressing lightness space played an important role in the remarkable explosion of colourfulness that is characteristic of innumerable paintings produced after Seurat exhibited “La Grande Jatte” in 1886.
+This revolutionary development been set on its way by the discovery by scientists in the late eighteenth and earlyy nineteenth century that colour is not a property of surfaces in the external world, but a creation of eye/brain systems.
+In the wake of this mind blowing reality and the availability of an ever increasing range of pigment colours produced as spinoffs from the Industrial revolution, earlier Modernist artists were using brighter colours and juxtaposing complementary pairs before Seurat came on the scene.
+However, two requirements of the Pointillist method pushed matters significantly further.
 These were:

 - The systematic use of juxtaposed complementary colour pairs, within the optically mixed arrays of tiny dots that characterise Pointillism.